dyka3773/data-analysis/README.md

 <img src="./Wiki%20Stuff/LOGO%20ECOWISE.png" alt="ECOWISE Logo" width="400"/>

 ### What is this repository?
-This repository contains the python code for BEAM's Project ECO-WISE (More about this on our [Wiki Page](https://github.com/dyka3773/data-analysis-ecowise/wiki/)) in order to compete in ESA's BEXUS competition.
+This repository contains the python code for BEAM's Project ECO-WISE (More about this on our [Wiki Page](https://github.com/dyka3773/data-analysis-ecowise/wiki/)) in order to compete in ESA's BEXUS programme.

 ### What are we doing in this project?
 Our team is responsible for the Data Analysis of the project ECO-WISE.
 We are constructing a program which will be functioning live, during a weather balloon’s flight and will be analyzing the important data given by the Software Sub-team of ECO-WISE.
 Part of this program is the live display of some data regarding atmospheric parameters, internal experiment conditions and efficiency of some experiment’s components.